 How will transit operations change on the Eastside?

 In 2014, transit riders will see improvements in the way their buses move on the Eastside.
 We are building several transit infrastructure improvements:

 - One continuous transit/HOV lane on SR 520 in each direction from Medina to Redmond, with transit/HOV lanes moved to the inside.

-Together, these transit and HOV improvements will decrease future travel times by up to 45 minutes, prioritize bus trips, minimize unsafe merges, and provide a reliable trip for transit riders on the Eastside.
+Together, these transit and HOV improvements will decrease future travel times, prioritize bus trips, minimize unsafe merges, and provide a reliable trip for transit riders on the Eastside.